 You can search for data from a single agency or compare data from multiple agencies by exploring the FOIA data from an agency's annual FOIA report.

 Regulation of Alcohol, Tobacco, Firearms, and Explosives

-Alcohol and Tobacco Tax and Trade Bureau (TTB) - collects taxes on alcohol, tobacco, firearms, and ammunition excise taxes and ensures that these products meet labeling, advertising, and marketing laws.
-They also administer the federal laws and regulations that protect consumers.
+Alcohol and Tobacco Tax and Trade Bureau (TTB) - collects excise taxes on alcohol, tobacco, firearms, and ammunition and ensures that these products meet labeling, advertising, and marketing laws.
+It also administers the federal laws and regulations that protect consumers.